 SATURDAY, SEPTEMBER 29, 2012

 At this point, the feeling of nausea started creeping back up.
 Seriously y’all, my gut was all aflutter and I felt completely sick.
-On the outside I’m sure that my joking nature didn’t convince anyone that I was scared, but I started getting antsy again.
+On the outside, I’m sure that my joking nature didn’t convince anyone that I was scared, but I started getting antsy again.
 So I decided to go and play a bit.
 I saw my friend Renee Ross (marathon runner extraordinaire) setting up hula hoops, jump ropes, and hopscotch, and I got a wee bit happy.
 I’m sure that there are some photos out there of me hula hooping – with a knee brace mind you – and turning double dutch and having a grand ol’ time.
 It was fun that only can be had around people who make you feel like you’ve known them forever.

 Eating lunch didn’t seem like the SMARTEST thing to do next, but I did.
 And I was happy.
 Let’s just say that Chef Pierre made me want to smack somebody!

-After lunch came a sensory-gasm (yes I made a lewd reference) of sessions, sights and sounds.
+After lunch came a sensory-gasm (yes I made a lewd reference) of sessions, sights, and sounds.
 Miss Lori presented and told us why the importance of ourselves in the social media world is HUGE.

 My session then came, and I assure you that I did not throw up.
-Actually, I fell into sort of a calm as I spoke about my love for the Box Tops for Education program, homeschooling my ladybug and being a parent in general, no matter what great things may be thrown into my plans.
+Actually, I fell into a sort of calm as I spoke about my love for the Box Tops for Education program, homeschooling my ladybug, and being a parent in general, no matter what great things may be thrown into my plans.
 I received great feedback, and some folk almost brought me to tears with their kind words.
 Seriously, it takes a lot to make me want to cry.
-Actually, since having the twizzlers, it doesn’t, but I’m trying to stay strong here!
+Actually, since having the Twizzlers, it doesn’t, but I’m trying to stay strong here!
 Mocha Dad (Fred Goodall) did an excellent job of capturing some great candids throughout the session.
 I apparently make LOTS of faces when I speak.

 The Blogger Panel minus our own Keonte from Mommy2K – we missed her a LOT!

 There were other sessions that I hope to recap next week, but THIS is what I ended my night to.
 This man embodies so many of my childhood memories that it’s not funny.
 This guy let me know that my life before adulthood didn’t suck.
 And the fact that he seemed to have more energy than I did (and let me tell you, I danced like a fool that night) makes me feel really pitiful!
-Mr. Doug E. Fresh capped out night off in a way that old school Hip Hop heads (and I’m not nearly as deep in as I thought) can appreciate.
+Mr. Doug E. Fresh capped our night off in a way that old school Hip Hop heads (and I’m not nearly as deep in as I thought) can appreciate.

 ~Video Courtesy of Denene Millner of My Brown Baby